BUILDING IN BUSH FIRE ZONES - FIRE RESISTANCE LEVELS - FRL

-When assessing materials for use in a building to be built in a high risk fire zone architects, engineers and designers are guided by the fire resistance levels given for such materials.
+When assessing materials for use in building in bush fire zones architects, engineers and designers are guided by the fire resistance levels given for such materials.
 Fire resistance levels are determined when materials are tested in accordance with AS 1530 4-1990 and are expressed as Fire Resistance Level (FRL) SA/INT/INS or (for example) 60/60/60.

 SA refers to structural adequacy; the ability of a material to maintain its stability and load bearing capacity expressed in minutes.
 In the above example if the SA is 60 then the particular material will theoretically last for 60 minutes in a fire before collapsing.
 INT refers to Integrity; the ability of a material to resist flame in a fire.
 In the above example if the INT is 60 then the material will last for 60 minutes before flames penetrate through it.
 INS refers to Insulation; the ability of a material to maintain a certain temperature below specified limits on the opposite side of a fire.
 In the above example if the INS is 60 then the opposite side of the material to the fire or flame or heat will remain at non dangerous levels for 60 minutes in a fire.

 While these testing methods and procedures appear to be adequate for testing the potential of materials to resist heat and flame the question has to be asked about the ability to resist impact loads when, for example, a roof catches fire and the structural members collapse?